VolodymyrVasyliev/VolodymyrVasyliev/README.md

 <h1 align="center">Hi, I'm Volodymyr Vasyliev 👋</h1>

 <p align="center">
-  In search of knowledge of technologies, I specialize as a front-end developer from Ukraine
+  In search of knowledge of technologies, I specialize as a front-end developer
 </p>

 ---